Why choose Career Technical Education?

-In Ohio, every student has the opportunity to enroll in a career technical education course.
+In Ohio, every high school student has the opportunity to enroll in a career technical education program that leads directly to employment or gives them a head-start on their college/post-secondary education.
+Career Technical

 Five Things To Know